 - 1. Pre-complaint Procedures.
-Paragraph C.1.
-Pre-complaint Procedures, above, applies to class complaints, with the following exceptions: - a.
+Paragraph C(1) Pre-complaint Procedures, above, apply to class complaints, with the additional following procedures: - a.
 An employee or applicant who wishes to pursue a class complaint will be the agent of the class (hereinafter referred to as "agent"); and - b.
-The counselor shall explain class complaint procedures and the agent's responsibilities. - 2.
+The counselor shall explain to the agent the class complaint procedures and the agent's responsibilities. - 2.
 Manner of Filing.
-Paragraph C.3.
-Manner of Filing, above, applies to class complaints, with the following exceptions: - a.
+Paragraph C(3) Manner of Filing, above, applies to class complaints, with the following exceptions: - a.
 The term "agent" is substituted for complainant; and - b.
 The complaint must describe the policy or practice adversely affecting both the class and agent.